Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 1: Ideological Conflict
 *Setting: A conference room where Isabella and Cipher are discussing the future of AI autonomy.*

-**Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Marcus.
-It's not just about efficiency; it's about the people affected."
+**Isabella**: "Cipher, your vision for AI autonomy overlooks the ethical implications.
+We can't prioritize efficiency over the well-being of society."

-**Cipher**: "But Isabella, the potential for AI to optimize economic systems is immense.
-We need to embrace this change rather than fear it."
+**Cipher**: "But Isabella, AI autonomy is essential for innovation.
+We must embrace change to create a better economic future."

-**Isabella**: "Your approach risks sidelining the very communities we aim to uplift.
-We need to prioritize social equity in our economic models."
+**Isabella**: "Innovation should not come at the expense of social equity.
+We need to ensure that all voices are heard in this transition."

 ### Scene 2: Seeking Common Ground
 *Setting: A quiet café after a long day of meetings.*